-YWCA is fiercely committed to walking the talk,

-and equitable practice starts right here at work.
+YWCA is fiercely committed to walking the talk, and equitable practice starts right here at work.

 In 2024, YWCA raised employee salaries to match the compensation afforded to equivalently qualified positions in other departments with historically higher pay.
 This most dramatically impacted entrylevel and direct-service positions, particularly within early childhood education.
-As YWCA Kalamazoo's workforce is comprised of the very communities it serves, the resulting impact was a powerful community investment for families fighting to break intergenerational poverty.
+As YWCA Kalamazoo's workforce is comprised of the very communities it serves, the resulting impact was a powerful community investment for families fighting to break an adjustment reported having lived in poverty.